Skip to main content

 Dropshipping

 Dropshipping is when an order is dispatched directly from the manufacturer after you take payment from the customer.
-Previously, dropshipping has often meant selling products directly from Alibaba manufacturers in China and the model has gained a negative reputation for being untrustworthy and unreliable.
+Previously, using ecommerce platforms for dropshipping has often meant selling products directly from Alibaba manufacturers in China, and the model has gained a negative reputation for being untrustworthy and unreliable.

-However in recent years, dropshipping has become a more recognized way of fulfilling orders and you now find a lot of reputable brands using this model.
-The benefit of this model is that it frees you up to focus entirely on growing the business and marketing the products, without having to worry about storage or fulfillment.
-However, your profit margins can be a lot lower and you have a lot less control over the business.
+However, in recent years, dropshipping solutions have become a more recognized way of fulfilling orders, and you now find a lot of reputable brands using this model.
+The benefit of this model is that it frees you up to focus entirely on growing the business and marketing the products without having to worry about storage or fulfillment.
+However, your profit margins can be a lot lower, and you have a lot less control over the business.

-Some marketplaces such as Walmart (Walmart Fulfillment Services) and Amazon (Amazon FBA) have their own in-house fulfillment service.
-This service is a hybrid between third-party fulfillment and dropshipping, as you send your products to the warehouse, and the marketplace takes the payment from the customer and takes a fee from you for the shipping, handling and warehousing.
+Some marketplaces, such as Walmart (Walmart Fulfillment Services) and Amazon (Amazon FBA), have their own in-house fulfillment service.
+This service is a hybrid between third-party fulfillment and dropshipping, as you send your products to the warehouse, and the marketplace platform takes the payment from the customer and takes a fee from you for the shipping, handling, and warehousing.

-This is a really great model to use to reach more customers, but the fulfillment fees can be higher than a 3PL or in house fulfillment.
-Many new businesses use these models when they are starting out as they can be a great way to grow quickly without having to worry about creating order fulfillment processes yourself.
+This is a great model to use to reach more customers, but the fulfillment fees can be higher than a 3PL or in-house fulfillment.
+Many new businesses use these models when they are starting, as they can be a great way to grow quickly without having to worry about creating order fulfillment processes yourself.

 What’s Your Order Fulfillment Process?